FAQ: Knoxville, Tennessee

 • Insurance coverage: Homeowner's insurance typically excludes damage from unpermitted electrical work.
 A charger issue that causes property damage becomes your financial responsibility.

 • Home resale: Home inspectors find unpermitted electrical work.
-You'll either fix it at the buyer's demand or disclose it — neither option is pleasant.
+You'll either fix it at the buyer's demand or disclose it.
+Neither option is pleasant.

 Finding a Good Knoxville Electrician